Bereavement counselling can help you find your way through an often confusing and distressing experience

-The loss of a child can be deeply traumatic, and bring up intense feelings of sadness, guilt, anger, fear, and sometimes, jealousy.
-You may feel in crisis, depressed, or even suicidal.
-This experience can be challenging for anyone and put a strain on relationships.
+Not everyone will experience the devastating loss of a baby or child, yet it can be traumatic and bring up intense feelings of sadness, guilt, anger, fear, and sometimes jealousy.
+You may also feel in crisis, depressed, or even suicidal.

-I can help if you've suffered the devastating loss of a child of any age, yet I have received specialist training in baby loss - miscarriage, stillbirth, neonatal death, sudden infant death.
+I'm here for you if you've suffered the loss of a child of any age, yet I have received specialist training in baby loss - miscarriage, stillbirth, neonatal death, sudden infant death.

-A loved one's death, disability, life-threatening or life-limiting illness can throw the whole family into crisis, yet responses and emotions will be different, sometimes making it difficult to be available to, patient with, and understanding of one another.
+A loved one's death, disability, life-limiting or terminal illness can be devastating for the whole family, yet responses and emotions will be different, sometimes making it difficult for you to be there for one another - perhaps in the way that you hoped or would like.